United States Sentencing Commission.

 The Commission provides this notice to identify tentative priorities for the amendment cycle ending May 1, 2019.
 Other factors, such as legislation requiring Commission action, may affect the Commission's ability to complete work on any or all identified priorities by May 1, 2019.
 Accordingly, the Commission may continue work on any or all identified priorities after that date or may decide not to pursue one or more identified priorities.

 Pursuant to 28 U.S.C.
 994(g), the Commission intends to consider the issue of reducing costs of incarceration and overcapacity of prisons, to the extent it is relevant to any identified priority.

-(1) Continuation of its work with Congress and other interested parties on statutory mandatory minimum penalties to implement the recommendations set forth in the Commission's 2011 report to Congress, titled Mandatory Minimum Penalties in the Federal Criminal Justice System, including its recommendations regarding the severity and scope of mandatory minimum penalties, consideration of expanding the “safety valve” at 18 U.S.C.
+(4) Continuation of its work with Congress and others to implement the recommendations of the Commission's 2011 report to Congress, Mandatory Minimum Penalties in the Federal Criminal Justice System—including its recommendations regarding the severity and scope of mandatory minimum penalties, consideration of expanding the “safety valve” at 18 U.S.C.
 3553(f), and elimination of the mandatory “stacking” of penalties under 18 U.S.C.
-924(c), and to develop appropriate guideline amendments in response to any related legislation.
+924(c)—and preparation of a series of publications updating the data in the report.